Maid in Japan

-Maid in Japan is the debut mini-album by Japanese all-female rock band Band-Maid (stylized as BAND-MAID®).
+Maid in Japan is the debut mini-album by Japanese all-female rock band Band-Maid.
 It was released on January 8, 2014.
 The album did not chart during its initial release.
 The album was reissued with two bonus tracks on February 14, 2018, and that version reached number 26 on the Japanese Oricon Albums Chart, selling 2,994 copies.